-About CI ProudThe station signed on January 1, 1958 as the third television outlet in the Peoria market after WEEK-TV (channel 25) and WTVH (channel 19, now WHOI).
-Airing an analog signal on UHF channel 31, it was originally owned by John Fetzer along with WMBD radio (AM 1470 and FM 93.3, now WPBG).
-All three stations took their calls from a local legend that President Theodore Roosevelt once described Grandview Drive (original home of WMBD radio) as "the World's Most Beautiful Drive."
-WMBD radio had long been a CBS affiliate, so naturally channel 31 took over the CBS affiliation from WTVH.
+About CI ProudOn January 1, 1958, the station signed on as the third television source in the Peoria area, after WEEK-TV (channel 25) and WTVH (channel 19, now WHOI).
+It was initially owned by John Fetzer, along with WMBD radio, and broadcast an analog signal on UHF channel 31.
+(AM 1470 and FM 93.3, now WPBG).
+President Theodore Roosevelt famously praised Grandview Drive (the original home of WMBD radio) as "the World's Most Beautiful Drive," which inspired the names of all three stations.
+Because WMBD radio had long been a CBS affiliate, channel 31 naturally took over the CBS affiliation from WTVH.

-WMBD-TV shared it studios along with its radio sisters on the second level of what was then the Majestic Theatre.
-Fetzer had previously won a construction permit for VHF channel 6 as early as 1949, but those plans were shelved when the Federal Communications Commission (FCC) made Peoria-Bloomington an all-UHF market.
+On the second story of what was originally the Majestic Theatre, WMBD-TV shared studios with its radio sisters.
+Fetzer had previously received a building permit for VHF channel 6 in 1949, but those plans were shelved when the Federal Communications Commission (FCC) declared Peoria-Bloomington an all-UHF market.

-The WMBD stations were sold to Midwest Television Incorporated of Champaign (owner of fellow CBS affiliate WCIA) in 1960 for $1.85 million.
-In addition to sharing resources with WCIA, WMBD has also carried some original programming from the former.
-In the early-1960s, WMBD was the first Peoria station to broadcast color television.
-Along with WEEK-TV, it maintained a repeater, W71AE channel 71, in LaSalle in the 1960s and 1970s in order to expand its signal reach.
-The broadcast license for this low-powered outlet was granted on 15 November 1962.
-A picture of W71AE's 485-foot (148 m) Rohn tower and its sixteen bay antenna is shown in a Rohn advertisement in the July 1, 1963 issue of Broadcasting.
+In 1960, the WMBD stations were sold for $1.85 million to Midwest Television Incorporated of Champaign (owner of sister CBS affiliate WCIA).
+WMBD has broadcast some original programming from WCIA in addition to sharing resources with the latter.
+WMBD was the first Peoria station to transmit color television in the early 1960s.
+In the 1960s and 1970s, it shared a repeater, W71AE channel 71, with WEEK-TV in order to extend its broadcast reach.
+On November 15, 1962, the broadcast license for this low-powered outlet was awarded.
+In a Rohn advertising in the July 1, 1963 edition of Broadcasting, a photograph of W71AE's 485-foot (148 m) Rohn tower and its sixteen bay antenna is displayed.

-WMBD moved to its current location on North University Street in June 1977 and still remains Peoria's only commercial television station with studios in the city itself.
-It became the area's first outlet to broadcast in stereo in September 1988.
-In 1999, Midwest Television sold controlling interest in its Illinois television stations to Nexstar.
-In 2001, Midwest sold its remaining interest in WMBD, WCIA and WCFN to Nexstar while the WMBD radio stations were sold to Triad Broadcasting.
+In June 1977, WMBD relocated to its current home on North University Street, and it is now Peoria's sole commercial television station with studios in the city.
+In September 1988, it became the area's first stereo broadcaster.
+Midwest Television sold a majority stake in its Illinois television stations to Nexstar in 1999.
+Midwest sold its remaining investment in WMBD, WCIA, and WCFN to Nexstar in 2001, and the WMBD radio stations to Triad Broadcasting.